-Here are ten ideas for gifts you can make that prove it’s the thought that counts.
+Here are ten homemade gift ideas you can make that prove it’s the thought that counts.
 They are all easy to make and inexpensive but are sure to be cherished by anyone who receives them.

 We’ve all heard the phrase “It’s the thought that counts.”
 Still, nothing says “I love you” more than a homemade gift that’s been personalized just for your loved one.